jgabry/jgabry.github.io/software-and-papers/index.md

 ## Papers

 Here's an incomplete list of publications and preprints.
-You can find additional publications and other details on [Google Scholar profile](https://scholar.google.com/citations?user=5FQDwbwAAAAJ&hl=en).
+You can find additional publications and other details on [Google Scholar](https://scholar.google.com/citations?user=5FQDwbwAAAAJ&hl=en).

 #### Published